vil/H4X-Tools/readme.md

 Setup files will automatically build the tool as an executable.
 You can also run the tool using `python h4xtools.py` in the terminal.

+Also, dependencies can be installed manually using `pip install -r requirements.txt`.

 # License
 >[This source code is under the GNU General Public License, version 3.](https://www.gnu.org/licenses/gpl-3.0.txt)